denovo/Antenna-faq/docs/devices.md

 You can install via either a long link url: As an example:https://d3099jutct8dja.cloudfront.net/builds/113545/adhoc?Expires=1464530546&Signature=Aa8jPq-ayQyaOgnRGBWi0kvJpBh64kn3wHYNFvRcaakn~rLR3jMdIHPwUrJRnbwA~me1odT3GWjeiWAXYNhfdBpvIrMy-dji-bVU4zFqslfOeUcvWoUUFRROFptkK2jkqOT7GnF8Rn0r4zTuVZCUJ3jW7~vZW8WTSX9VBNtQrWk_&Key-Pair-Id=APKAI42DDOB6K67Z7GBA

-This will downlaod to your hard drive and  can then be transffered to your device.
+This will download to your hard drive and can then be transffered to your device.

 Connect your device and then drag your app to a folder on the device.